sopel-irc/sopel.chat/_upgrading/sopel-7.md

 in Sopel 8.0, to alert stragglers (or users of possibly-abandoned code).
 We will remove this function from the API in Sopel 9.0.

+### Removal of deprecated attributes

+A number of ancient attributes that were considered deprecated many releases ago _finally_ have been removed, mostly from the `Bot` object.
+Among them:

+  - `bot.ops`
+  - `bot.halfplus`
+  - `bot.voices`
+  - `bot.stats`

+This list is not comprehensive, but honestly: If your code breaks because a removed attribute no longer exists, it's actually been broken for a *long* time on account of the attributes themselves always being empty.
+They were just placeholders to avoid anything raising `AttributeError`.
+(Sopel's current maintenance team wouldn't have done it that way, but we can't undo the past.)

 ## Sopel 7 plugin changes